HISTORIC NORTHAMPTON

 Stacey

 Let this not be a time that we lose sight of hope.
-Let this be a time where we manifest more hope then one person can hold within themselves.
+Let this be a time where we manifest more hope than one person can hold within themselves.
 Let this be a time we support each other and extend our hope to the friend, neighbor, family member, coworker, stranger that may have lost some of theirs.
 If we refuel hope in one another this will not bring us to our knees but will remind us who we are.
 We are one.
 We are all feeling like we are living a surreal life.
 Normal isn’t normal.
 Everyone is feeling the unsureness.
 But what we have that will get us to the other side of this, is hope.
 Hope that there will be an end.
-Hope that there will be a tomorrow better then the day before.
+Hope that there will be a tomorrow better than the day before.
 Hope that you don’t lose someone close to you.
 Hope that your family stays healthy.
 There is always hope and just when you think you don’t have anymore someone will give you some if theirs.
 It might come in the form of a gift, a hug a smile.
 It might be seeing a flower coming up.
 It might come from hearing someone’s laugh or watching something funny on tv or hearing a song.
 But it will come.
 No one is without it.
 Although sometimes it’s hard to feel, see or hold on to...but it is always there.
 Let this be a time in our lives that no matter who you are or where you are in the world that you give a little hope, see a little hope and feel a little hope.
 For hope is not exclusive, hope is what we need.

 Throughout this page and others, we will be posting haiku submitted to the Montview Neighborhood Listserv